mattrussi/gitlab-com-runbooks/docs/tutorials/overview_life_of_a_web_request.md

 If we have a decent runbook for this service, cite it for additional failure modes.

 ## Demo: How to explore patterns and changes in the nature of requests and responses

+TODO: This section is incomplete and still needs to be finished.

 How do we answer ad hoc questions about the service's workload and behaviors?
 For some services this is easier than others, but this is always a critical topic to address.